-Patent holders can enforce border measures and the remedies provided by the Federal Law for the Protection of Industrial Property (IP Law).
+Patent holders can enforce border measures and the remedies provided by the IP Law.
 If a generic application is approved while the corresponding patent is still in force, the patent holder or licensee can bring a court action against marketing approval and a patent infringement action to stop the manufacture and sale of products.